pjsg/nodemcu-firmware/docs/en/spiffs.md

 The NodeMCU project uses the [SPIFFS](https://github.com/pellepl/spiffs) filesystem to store files in the flash chip.
 The technical details about how this is configured can be found below, along with various build time options.

+# Initial filesystem

+There are two ways of setting up the initial contents of the file system, and each has their advantages and disadvantages.
+These two mechanisms are `spiffsimg` and `FS_INIT`.

+## spiffsimg approach

+The `spiffsimg` tool creates an image of the filesystem at build time which can then be flashed into the ESP8266 at the same time that the firmware is flashed onto it.
+This approach gives a fair amount of control over the size and position of the filesystem.
+It is slow to flash the filesystem image, especially for large devices.
+On the up side, the initial boot of the ESP8266 is fast as the filesystem is already valid.

+## FS_INIT approach

+The `FS_INIT` approach puts the initial contents of the filesystem into the firmware and writes it into the spiffs filesystem whenever the filesystem is automatically formatted.
+If the filesystem was already formatted when the firmware first starts, then the data will not be copied over.
+You can use `file.fsinit()` to copy over the files into the filesystem at any time.

+To use the `FS_INIT` approach, put the files that you want into a subdirectory of `local` on the build tree, and then set FS_INIT=dirname on the firmware make command.

 # spiffsimg - Manipulate SPI Flash File System disk images

 Ever wished you could prepare a SPIFFS image offline and flash the whole